HaindJ/hello-world/README.md

 Hi Humans!

 I'm also a human like all you other humans.
-I'd also like to have also a moon taco like Hubot.
+I'd also like to have a moon taco like Hubot.